Sleepovers (novel): Plot

 Daisy and her friends at her new school – Amy, Bella, Chloe, Daisy and Emily – are known as The Alphabet Girls.
 Each girl has their birthday coming up and they decide to have sleepover parties.
 Chloe, however, torments Daisy, which makes Daisy worried about Chloe meeting Lily, Daisy's disabled older sister.
 At Amy's sleepover, the girls sing, dance, paint their nails together and have a midnight feast.
 Daisy helps Emily when she is sick and wishes Emily could be her best friend.
 For Bella's sleepover, the girls go swimming and then have food and cake at Bella's house.

 For Emily's sleepover, the girls all go to the park for a picnic.
-Chloe is annoyed by Emily's idea of bringing hers and Daisy's teddy bears to the picnic and singing the song "The Teddy Bears' Picnic", calling it babyish.
+Chloe is annoyed by Emily's idea of bringing her and Daisy's teddy bears to the picnic and singing the song "The Teddy Bears' Picnic", calling it babyish.
 Chloe pushes Daisy out of the car, causing her to scrape her knees and Chloe lies that it was an accident.
 Emily lets Daisy share her bed and their friendship grows.
 Chloe tries to not invite Daisy to her sleepover party by falsely claiming that her mother will not allow her to invite four people, but the others refuse to come without Daisy.
 Chloe eventually gives in and lets Daisy come.
 At the party, they make pizzas, but Chloe sabotages Daisy's pizza by covering it with anchovies, which Daisy hates.
 Chloe says that Daisy's piece of birthday cake will have an anchovy filling, which causes Daisy to not eat any.
 They then watch horror movies, which causes Daisy to stay awake all night.

 Daisy is worried about having a sleepover party herself as she fears the girls, particularly Chloe, will be uncomfortable about Lily.
-Daisy's father suggests not inviting Chloe but Daisy's mother reveals that Chloe has already been invited after Chloe's mum phoned out of concern after the sleepover because Daisy did not eat anything.
-When the girls meet Lily they are very understanding about her; however, Chloe is very gloomy and rude when they all play party games together with Daisy's father.
+Daisy's father suggests not inviting Chloe, but Daisy's mother reveals that Chloe has already been invited after Chloe's mother phoned out of concern after the sleepover due to Daisy not eating anything.
+When the girls meet Lily, they are very understanding about her; however, Chloe is very gloomy and rude when they all play party games together with Daisy's father.
 The girls all sleep in a big tent in the garden.
 Chloe wakes Daisy in the middle of the night to take her to the bathroom.
 When they get upstairs, Lily wails loudly upon hearing them and scares Chloe, causing her to wet herself.
 When the girls see Chloe again back at school, she spreads rumours about Lily being a maniac baby.
-The others stand up for Daisy and Lily and Chloe angrily breaks up with them.
+The others stand up for Daisy and Lily, and Chloe angrily breaks up with them.
 From then on, the girls remain a group of four and Emily becomes Daisy's best friend.